cometbft/cometbft/docs/references/architecture/adr-119-dog-mempool-gossip.md

 - `AlreadyReceivedTx` - the number of redundant transactions.
 When DOG is enabled these values should drop.

 - `BytesReceived` - This metric shows the number of bytes received per message type.
-Without DOG, the transactions dominate the number of bytes, while, when enabled, the block parts dominate.
+Without DOG, the transactions tend to dominate the number of bytes, while, when enabled, the block parts should dominate it.

 This ADR introduces a set of metrics which can be used to observe the parameters of the protocol: